 This one can be tricky.
 As much as you want to offer candidates the highest salary possible, sometimes your budget just won’t allow it.
 There is no need to break the bank if by doing so there is no bank to be had 3 months later.
 So this point doesn’t typically apply to those situations.
 However, for those companies who can afford higher salaries, but don’t, you are telling your employee that you truly don’t value them as much.
 I have recruited the same position for a multi-billion dollar, the national company as I have a start-up with 12 employees.
 And it always confuses me why the start-up is willing to offer higher salaries.
 More times than not I’ve had start-ups tell me that they want to show their employees that they value them.
 Whereas the much larger company has hired for this position so much that hiring has become more of an assembly line: next person in.
 Showing an employee they are valued is important.
 A long time ago just being employed was enough.
 But in today’s market, an employee wants to know they are cared about, and that you have their best interest in mind.
 By offering a lower marketed salary, when you know you can offer more, you are fracturing that relationship right off the bat.

 5) Setting an employee up for failure:

 If you talk to most recruiters they will tell you that salary is not everything.
 And they are right.
-There are many things to consider when accepting an offer, such as commute, job security, career mobility/ advancement and countless others.
-However, I can’t speak for everyone in the industry; salary usually plays the biggest motivating factor if not the only factor in some occasions.
-I’ve had candidates accept positions that would require a 45 minute longer commute just because it was a 15k increase.
+There are many things to consider when accepting an offer, such as commute, job security, career mobility/ advancement, and countless others.
+However, I can’t speak for everyone in the industry; salary usually plays the biggest motivating factor if not the only factor on some occasions.
+I’ve had candidates accept positions that would require a 45-minute longer commute just because it was a 15k increase.